Nommie-Noms/pickup-Point.github.io/README.md

-# FastText Courier Service Website
+# Pickup Point Courier Service Website

-A modern, mobile-friendly website for **FastText Courier Service**, where customers can place courier orders by sending a text message.
+A modern, mobile-friendly website for **Pickup Point Courier Service**, where customers can place courier orders by sending a text message.
 The site includes sections for service details, terms of use, and employees with clickable **copy phone number** buttons.

 ---